MingyuTheAnalyst/Movie-Correlation-Project/README.md

 ### Project Overview
 This project aims to identify and understand the factors of success in the movie industry through data analysis.
-By analyzing the correlations between various variables, it seeks to provide useful insights for movie production and marketing strategies.
+By analyzing the correlations between various variables, it seeks to provide useful insights for what variables effect the gross revenues from movies.

 ### Data Sources